 Rudrabhishek with milk for one year somvar

 Ek shravan mas dudh and bilva patra abhishek

 Aundha Nagnath Temple Festivals

-- Maha Shivarathri, and Vijayadashami are celebrated in a grand manner at Aundha Nagnath temple
+Maha Shivarathri, and Vijayadashami are grand affairs at Aundha Nagnath temple

 How to Reach Aundha Nagnath Temple: Road, Rail, and Air